-Serological responses against FHV and FCV have been demonstrated following basic vaccination.
-Following booster vaccination the high antibody titres against FHV and FCV on D0 made it difficult to demonstrate the booster effect of vaccination.
+Serological responses against FHV, FCV and FPV have been demonstrated following basic vaccination, except for Chlamydophila felis.
+Following booster vaccination the high antibody titres against FHV, FCV, FPV and Chlamydophila felis on D0 made it difficult to demonstrate the booster effect of vaccination.
 However, average antibody titres remained stable at a high level or increased moderately.

 A major deficiency identified in the field studies was the absence of young kittens.
 Given the fact that the main difference between SPF and conventional kittens is the presence of MDA and considering the difficulties to recruit young kittens in field trials, a laboratory experiment was designed to induce maternally derived antibodies in SPF kittens.
-This laboratory trial confirmed that anti-FHV and anti-FCV MDA are not a major concern in kittens.
+This laboratory trial confirmed that anti-FPV MDA is the main concern in kittens and a SPC warning has been included accordingly.